Vyral/base-template/_posts/2018-08-27-what-do-you-need-to-know-about-the-market.md

 **What types of homes are not hot right now and why is that?**

-The upscale homes are moving, but with spending an average of 100 days on the market, they’re not moving quite as fast as the rest of the market.<br>&nbsp;
+The upscale homes are moving, but with spending an average of 100 days on the market, they’re not moving quite as fast as the rest of the market.<br>

 {% include pullquote.html %}